 Final Views: If you notice the second dead log in the foreground in the above picture with the dead branch sticking up about 45 degrees, you can see the path going to the left just behind that log.
 In the next view below, you can see that log from the other side (left center), and see how the major trail junction proceeds from there.
 You can also see the simulated trail signs showing the distances along the trails to the various other Churches and Youth areas.

-Interdenominational Wilderness: From this major trail junction, you can see that AFM is critically positioned along the Trail System in the Luce Creek Watershed and all the surrounding churches and Youth areas.
+Luce Creek Interfaith Trail: From this major trail junction, you can see that AFM is critically positioned along the Trail System in the Luce Creek Watershed and all the surrounding churches and Youth areas.
 Although this view is looking east from Point Pleasant, and the signs show the correct directions to the churches straight ahead, it should be noted that the sign on the left is pointing down hill, into the ravine, where it then goes west and then makes another 90 degree turn to the south.
-So these 8 locations are physically to the right of this view, though you have to go left first to get there from here.
+So these 8 locations are physically behind you in this view, though you have to go left and down the hill first to get there from here.

-That pretty much concludes the tour of this new property.
-If you want to proceed now on the path to the Unitarians you can go to the AFM/UU's Trails Tour web page below to see what the rest of the trails look like in these wilderness lands.
+That pretty much concludes the tour of this adjacent property.
+If you want to proceed now on the path to the Unitarians you can go to the Interfaith Trail System web page that has a lot more detail of the Unitarian's Trails.